 With the peptides singled out they could then use them to build a vaccine in their laboratory which would train my T-cells, essentially my immune system, to start attacking and destroying these now identifiable specific peptides / cancer cells.
 If it achieves its ultimate goal it would mean my body would just use its own immune system to kill the cancer.
 Immunotherapy is what every Oncologist I have ever spoken to says will eventually cure cancer albeit they don’t agree that we’re there yet.
 Only time will tell.

-I have had this vaccine via a simple injection every month at CeGaT since April 2019.
+I have had this vaccine via a simple injection every month since April 2019.
 It’s a 2 year course and then if there is continuing good news of no cancer development I will just have boosters every few years.
 Mind.
 Blown.

 Optune is an FDA approved medical device that treats Glioblastoma.
 It involved shaving my head and wearing adhesive patches known as transducer arrays on my scalp which created low-intensity, wave like electric fields call Tumour Treating Fields (TTF) to the location of the tumour.
 The TTF interfere with the tumour cell division by slowing or stopping them from dividing and therefore growing.
 It may even destroy the cells.
 I continuously shaved my head and wore this for 7 months until I felt like my quality of life was being impacted too much.